bmish/eslint-plugin-react/docs/rules/display-name.md

 # Disallow missing displayName in a React component definition (`react/display-name`)

-💼 This rule is enabled in the `recommended` [config](https://github.com/jsx-eslint/eslint-plugin-react/#shareable-configs).
+💼 This rule is enabled in the TODO `recommended` [config](https://github.com/jsx-eslint/eslint-plugin-react/#shareable-configs).

 <!-- end auto-generated rule header -->